DID YOU KNOW?

 There are a number of reasons why people choose to participate in the locavore lifestyle(buy local).
 These motivations include healthier food, environmental benefits, and economic or community benefits.
 Also, locavores seek out food that is raised close to where they live, and this significantly reduces the amount of travel time taken for the food to get from the farm to the family table.
 Reducing the travel time makes it possible to transport the crops while they are still fresh, without using chemical preservatives.
 The combination of local farming techniques and short travel distances makes the food consumed more likely to be organic and fresh, which is an added benefit.

-All of our pastured meats have never been given antibiotics or hormones.
-We have beef and bison that is 100% grass fed, never given grains.
-We also have grain finished meats.
-Its your choice.
+All of our meats have never been given antibiotics or hormones and grass fed.

 In December, Congress eliminated the law requiring meat packers to label all meat with a country of origin label.
 Now there is no way to source meat sold in retail stores.
-We can tell you where every cut of meat was raised.
 Why trust a label or luck when you can know your farmer or rancher.
 It is worth it.

 Why Buy Locally Grown?